theowenyoung/blog/docs/JANT-API.md

 ### Tips

 - **Preserve dates**: Always set `publishedAt` to the original publish timestamp so posts appear in the correct chronological order.
 - **Paths**: Use `path` to preserve original URLs.
 If your old blog used paths like `2024/01/my-post`, set `path` to `"2024/01/my-post"` — Jant will auto-generate a slug and register the original path as an alias.
 For simple slugs, use `slug` directly.
 - **Rate yourself**: Add `rating` (1–5) if your old blog had review scores.
 - **Threads**: To recreate comment chains or post series, create the root post first, then create replies with `replyToId` set to the root post's `id`.
 - **Drafts**: Set `status: "draft"` for unpublished content.
 Drafts are not visible to visitors.
 - **Idempotency**: The API doesn't have built-in idempotency.
 If your script crashes mid-migration, check which posts already exist (via `GET /api/posts`) before re-running.

 ---

 ## Export & Import

-Jant has built-in export and import for full site backup and migration between instances.
+Jant has built-in site export and import for static publishing, offline inspection, and migration between instances.

 ### Export

 Export your entire site as a [Zola](https://www.getzola.org/) static site in a ZIP file.
-The export includes all published posts, collections, threads (merged into single pages), and a complete Zola theme — you can build it into a standalone static site or import it into another Jant instance.
+The export includes posts, collections, thread structure, and Jant-specific metadata for round-trip import — you can build it into a standalone static site or import it into another Jant instance.

 **From the dashboard:**

-Go to **Settings > Account > Export Site** and click the button.
+Go to **Settings > Account > Export Static Site** and click the button.
 Your browser will download `jant-export.zip`.

 **From the API:**